 The table above isn’t meant to plant fear in you or the way you do business, but to open your eyes to many things you can do right.

-So, why do small businesses fail in less than five years of taking off?
+Why do small businesses fail in less than 5 years?

 Causes of business failure are numerous, ranging from social-cultural to policies among others, the major reasons why a startup may fold up include:

 - Poor marketing survey before setting out